 In preserving and promoting the heritage of the American West, the Western Art Academy at Schreiner University serves as a bridge between the past and the present, insuring that the legacy of the American West will be preserved for the future by educating young artists about this rich cultural heritage through artistic expression and proven principles of art and design.

 Goals of the Western Art Academy

 - To provide in-depth training in the classical principles of art through hands-on training in sculpture and painting with Western heritage and culture as subjects.

 - To gain knowledge about the foundry process in traditional sculpting.

 - To assist individual students to achieve greater artistic skill and creative insight.

 - To promote a practical understanding of skills needed to achieve a career as an artist in the 21st century.

 - To acquaint students with the history of American Western Art, including the impact of influential Western artists, and through study of works in the permanent collection of the Museum of Western Art; in area art galleries and artists’ studios; and in private collections and historic living history sites.

 - To encourage each student’s growth through personal responsibility and self-discipline.

-- To provide elective and transferable university credit, ART 1340: Introduction to Visual Art.
+- To provide elective and transferable university credit.